-This example shows the M Audio Delta 66 and Midiman WINMAN 4x4/S (another product shown here only as an example) entries in the Windows Device Manager device list.
-The Delta 66 is properly installed with no conflicts, as is the WINMAN 4x4/S. If you do not see your M Audio Delta 66 in your Device Manager in this fashion, please jump ahead to the "Troubleshooting" section of this manual.
+This example shows the M Audio Delta TDIF and Midiman MIDISport 8x8/S (another product shown here only as an example) entries in the Windows Device Manager device list.
+The Delta TDIF is properly installed with no conflicts, as is the MIDISport 8x8/S. If you do not see your M Audio Delta TDIF in your Device Manager in this fashion, please jump ahead to the "Troubleshooting" section of this manual.

-Verifying Delta Control Panel Installation, PC & Mac
+Verifying Delta Control Panel Software Installation, PC and Mac

 In Windows, open the Windows Control Panel (do so via Start | Settings | Control Panel ).
-If your Delta 66 hardware and Delta Control Panel software are properly installed, the Windows Control Panel should display an "M Audio Delta H/W" icon.
-By double-clicking on that icon, you may launch the Delta Control Panel software.
-Also for convenience, you may create a shortcut on your desktop by dragging a copy of the "M Audio Delta H/W" icon from the Control Panel to your Windows desktop using your mouse or trackball.
-After completing the drag operation, a dialog box will ask you if you wish to create a shortcut - click on 'Yes'.
+If your Delta TDIF hardware and Delta Control Panel software are properly installed, the Windows Control Panel should display an "M Audio Delta H/W" icon.
+By double-clicking on that icon, you can launch the Delta Control Panel software.
+For convenience, you may also create a shortcut on your desktop by dragging a copy of the "M Audio Delta H/W" icon from the Control Panel to your Windows desktop using your mouse or trackball.
+After completing the drag operation, a dialog box will ask you if you wish to create a shortcut --click on 'Yes'.
 Once the shortcut is installed, all you have to do is double-click on the shortcut icon on your desktop to launch the Delta Control Panel software.

-On the Macintosh, the Delta Control Panel may be placed anywhere on your hard drive, or any partition of your hard drive that you find convenient.
+On the Macintosh: The Delta Control Panel may be placed anywhere on your hard drive, or any partition of your hard drive that you find convenient.
 Once the control panel file has been dragged from the CD onto your hard drive, you may double click it to launch the Delta Control Panel software.
-You may create a alias to the control panel by highlighting it, then holding Apple key+M. This alias can then be placed on your desktop.
+You may create an alias to the control panel by highlighting it, then holding Apple key+M. This alias can then be placed on your desktop.

 NOTE: When using a music software program that is ASIO capable, launch the Delta Control Panel software from within that program.
-Some of the control panel functions will be controlled from within that program, such as master clock setting and sample rate, so it is desireable to launch the music program first, and then the Delta Control Panel from the the program's "launch" or "control panel" button.
+Some of the control panel functions will be controlled from within that program, such as master clock setting and sample rate, so it is desirable to launch the music program first, and then the Delta Control Panel from the the program's "launch" or "control panel" button.
 Without the music program open however, it is okay to open the Delta panel from your desktop or other location.

-Delta System Overview
+Delta System Basics

-Delta's Analog Input/Outputs
+Delta TDIF's Inputs/Outputs